 Simple, open air restaurants that serve alcohol are called beer stations, and can be found on the streets of cities, towns and villages around Myanmar.
 They usually serve one of the country’s decent draught beers (more information below), and are at the heart of Myanmar drinking culture; people come to meet, talk, eat and drink – and engage in one of the nation’s favourite pastimes, watching live European football.

-Although women are entirely welcome at beer stations and other drinking establishments, the majority of patrons tend to be male, and local men and women rarely mix publicly in the way they do in western countries.
+Although women are entirely welcome at beer stations and other drinking establishments, the majority of patrons tend to be male.
+Local men and women rarely mix publicly in the way they do in western countries.

 Yangon has by far the largest choice of beer stations, bars, pubs and clubs, but don't expect a scene like those in more developed regional cities like Bangkok.
 Mandalay, Nay Pyi Taw and some beach resorts have western-style bars – sometimes attached to luxury hotels – that are open until later in the evening.